What Makes Forest-Based Heterogeneous Treatment Effect Estimators Work?: Introduction

 The subject of this paper is the \emph{second class} of random forest-type algorithms aiming at the \emph{direct} estimation of HTEs in a model-driven way.
-Two such approaches, ``causal forests'' \citep{Athey_Tibshirani_Wager_2019} and ``model-based forests'' \citep{Seibold_Zeileis_Hothorn_2017}, have recently been proposed.
-The former was introduced in the setting of estimating HTE in observational studies, while the latter was introduced with a focus on randomized trials.
-Our goal is to study the similarities and differences between these two approaches, and to investigate which algorithmic choices are most important for accurate HTE estimation.

-``Causal forests'' by \citet{Athey_Tibshirani_Wager_2019} implement a divide-and-conquer strategy, also referred to as ``local centering'' or ``orthogonalization''.
+Two such approaches, ``causal forests'' \citep{Athey_Tibshirani_Wager_2019} and ``model-based forests'' \citep{Seibold_Zeileis_Hothorn_2017}, have recently been proposed. ``Causal forests'' by \citet{Athey_Tibshirani_Wager_2019} implement a divide-and-conquer strategy, also referred to as ``local centering'' or ``orthogonalization'' for the direct estimation of HTEs from observational data.
 They first account for the dependence of both the marginal mean of the outcome and the treatment propensity on the available covariates.
 Subsequently, they exclusively focus on the estimation of the HTEs.
 In terms of distributional assumptions, causal forests have been developed for continuous outcomes and corresponding conditional means and the squared error loss plays an important role in the motivation of this algorithm. \cite{Cui_Kosorok_Wager_Zhu_2020} also applied causal forests to survival data and \cite{Mayer_Sverdrup_2020} discussed strategies to handle missing values.
 We note that earlier causal tree and forest algorithms described in \citet{Imbens_Athey_2016} and \citet{Wager_Athey_2018} do not involve such a local centering step.
 In this paper, we use the term causal forests to describe the algorithm from \citet{Athey_Tibshirani_Wager_2019}; see also \citet{Athey_Wager_2019}.
 Causal forests are implemented in the \proglang{R} package \pkg{grf} \citep{pkg:grf}.